How are the Different Tasks in IELTS Scored

 While most universities and institutions require you to take the Academic version of the test for higher education purpose, immigration and work opportunities call for the General Version of the test.

-The IELTS scores are considered a fair measure of your skills in the English language; the results are generally out within 13 calendar days of the test.
-And you could check the IELTS scores online.
+The scores of IELTS are considered a fair measure of your skills in the English language; the results are generally out within 13 calendar days of the test.
+And you could check the scores online.

 Scoring for Different Sections

 Across both versions of the test, scores for each of the four sections are equally weighted.
-The overall IELTS scores are calculated by taking the average of the individual parts.
-Read on to understand how the different sections are scored in different versions of IELTS:
+The overall test scores are calculated by taking the average of the individual parts.
+Read on to understand how the different sections are scored in different versions of the test:

 - Listening part: The Listening part of the test is common for both versions of the exam and contains 4 sections or four different scenarios to assess your listening skills.
 There are a total of 40 questions to answer.
 Each correct answer could fetch you 1 mark, and the total scores out of 40 are converted into the nine-band scale.